RilDev/Documentation/building-blocks/components/README.md

 ### The problems it created

 This change has brought some confusion to people who expect all the HTML to be there for them to edit.
-It now results confusing where the code is coming from and how to update it which has caused monogatari not to be as beginner friendly as it used to be.
+It's now harder to know where the code is coming from, and how to update it, which has caused monogatari to become less beginner friendly than it used to be.
 However, I strongly believe these problems are the result of the lack of proper documentation.
 Components are in fact simple to use and work with, it just needs a mind shift and a proper explanation.

 ## Changing the contents of a component